Want to know how much to feed a Blue Heeler puppy? We’ve got you covered!

 The AAFCO ensures that pet food is complete and balance.
 Food endorsed by the association should have a label on the pack.

 Second, you’ll want to make sure you are purchasing the correct food for the appropriate life stage.
-In this case, puppy food is an appropriate choice.
+In this case, the food should be specifically labelled ‘for puppies’.

 Puppies require specific amounts of nutrients and feeding a Blue Heeler puppy adult food will not be beneficial to its health and development.